Social anxiety disorder

 Social anxiety involves both physical symptoms and mental tensions, including the following:

 Young people can be ashamed that they experience so much fear and that they do not know how to deal with it properly.
 They are also afraid that others will notice their symptoms.
-This exacerbates their fear, making them feel totally powerless, and / or it may result in a panic attack.
+This exacerbates their fear, making them feel powerless, and/or it may result in a panic attack.

 Treatment of social anxiety

 At Yes We Can Youth Clinics, we help young people, whom we call 'fellows', to overcome their social anxiety and learn to live and function in society again in a meaningful and fulfilling way.
-We are available 24/7 to help, support, motivate and confront the fellows, where necessary.
-Warmth, unconditional acceptance and trust are key factors during treatment and also during our aftercare programme.
+We are available 24/7 to help, support, motivate and confront the fellows where necessary.
+Warmth, unconditional acceptance and trust are critical factors during treatment and our aftercare programme.

-Group sessions, family coaching and counselling and daily sports and outdoor activities are important components in the treatment of social anxiety and any other problems that the fellows have.
-Together, the treatment team and the fellow set personal goals, using a step-by-step approach.
-This includes having one-on-one sessions with their regular therapist, giving feedback to each other during group sessions, and participating in sports and games in a creative way.
-The regular therapist has consultations with the other care professionals, such as psychiatrists, youth coaches, counsellors and the medical staff, three times a day.
+Group sessions, family coaching and counselling and daily sports and outdoor activities are essential components in the treatment of social anxiety and any other problems that the fellows have.
+The treatment team and the fellow set personal goals using a step-by-step approach.
+This includes having one-on-one sessions with their regular therapist, giving feedback to each other during group sessions, and creatively participating in sports and games.
+The regular therapist consults with other care professionals, such as psychiatrists, youth coaches, counsellors and the medical staff, three times a day.
 This ensures that all care professionals always know how the fellows are doing.

 Social anxiety therapy also consists of cognitive therapy, social skills training and task concentration training.
 We also use group and individual exercises to teach the fellows how to break patterns.
-We help them live in the moment and focus on what they are doing instead of worrying.
+We help them live in the moment and focus on their actions instead of worrying.

 Social anxiety and medication

-The safe climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to support, motivate and confront the young people, where necessary, all ensure that the withdrawal of medication is usually successful.
-Even once the fellow has left the clinic and continues to work on his / her recovery, medication is often hardly necessary anymore, if at all.
+The safe climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to support, motivate and confront the young people, where necessary, all ensure that medication withdrawal is usually successful.
+Even once the fellow has left the clinic and continues to work on their recovery, medication is often hardly necessary anymore, if at all.

 Contact us